-Boards and commissions have a quorum present when a majority of their totaleurrent membership is present.
-"TotalCurrent membership" means the number of members indicated in Section 2.A (I) through (VIII)provided for when the board or commission was created; i.e., the Planning Commission has a total membership of seven is defined as the official membership, less any seats that are formally vacant through resignation, unfilled vacancy or removal.
+Boards and commissions have a quorum present when a majority of their total membership is present.
+"Total membership" means the number of members indicated in Section 2.A (I) through (VIII); i.e., the Planning Commission has a total membership of seven.